RedHatSatellite/ballista/README.md

 ## Current features/modules

+### Compute resource profile import/export

+The newly added compute-resource-profiles option allows you to import or export all your compute profiles.
+This saves you a lot of clicking in the webinterface and (in case of vmware) wait times everytime the virtualization objects are downloaded during a compute profile selection.
+For example: you can configure one complete compute profile and export it.
+Then you can use the exported json file as a template to create the rest of the profiles by creating multiple json files in the same directory.
+When al the profiles are saved you can import them with a single ballista command (which only takes seconds) and keep them as a backup for future imports.

 ### REPL (read-evaluate-print-loop)

 You can use the (not quite finished yet) repl interface to interactively list and promote your content views: